ethan605/dev-with-ethan/README.md

 # dev-with-ethan
-Dev with Ethan Blog.
-To be deployed to http://dev.with-ethan.me
+Dev With Ethan Blog.
+To be deployed to http://dev.ethanify.me